The UCSF Urologic Epidemiology (UroEpi) K12 Career Development Program

 Scholar Appointments

-Successful applicants at UCSF will receive a faculty appointment as Clinical Instructor or Assistant Professor (based on their qualifications) in the UCSF Department of Urology or in another appropriate department.
+Successful applicants at UCSF will receive a faculty appointment as an Assistant Professor or another appropriate title.
 Scholars who are also clinicians will practice part-time and/or supervise clinical trainees at UCSF (typically up to 25% effort for non-urologist clinicians and 50% for urologic surgeons), and their salaries will be commensurate with their titles and clinical responsibilities.
 All Scholars will be provided with a combined package of departmental support, research facilities, and resources to allow scholars a minimum of 75% protected time for research (or 50% for urologic surgeons).

 Scholar appointments are typically 3 years in duration, although scholars are encouraged to transition to other types of NIH career development grants (e.g., K01, K08, or K23 grants) before the end of 3 years.
 In some cases, a longer period of support may be approved for scholars who have not had any postdoctoral research training prior to their K12 appointment.